dmachard/go-dnscollector/doc/configuration.md

 ### Custom text format

-Custom text format can be configured
+The text format can be customized with the following directives.

-All available directives:
+Default directives:
 - `timestamp-rfc3339ns`: timestamp rfc3339 format, with nano support
 - `timestamp-unixms`: unix timestamp with ms support
 - `timestamp-unixus`: unix timestamp with us support